CULTURE & Cultural History

 CIA agents during the Cold War used a method of communication based on how their shoelaces were tied.
 The shoelace patterns could convey messages such as "I have information," "Follow me," or "I have brought another person."

 Court stenographers capture speech so quickly because, in addition to typing phonically and chording, court reporters use abbreviations to stand for complete words.
-Similar to the way most people text or even tweet, common abbreviations used by court reporters include “U” for “you” and “E” for “he”.
+Similar to the way most people text or even tweet, common abbreviations used by court reporters include U for you and E for he.
 The steno machine's compressed layout is used to form chords, which loosely correspond to syllables.
 It can be compared to playing the piano.

-On July 3, 1776, John Adams wrote his wife, Abigail, that he thought fireworks should be used to celebrate America’s independence from England.
+On July 3, 1776, John Adams wrote his wife, Abigail, that he thought fireworks should be used to celebrate Americas independence from England.
 Americans have been celebrating their independence with fireworks ever since.

 In 2005, Canada's Rideau Canal skateway in Ottawa was added to the Guinness Book of World Records as the largest, naturally-frozen ice rink in the world.
 It also earned it a UNESCO World Hertage Site designation in 2007.